FearDiamond/FearDiamond/README.md

-- 👋 Hi, I’m @FearDiamond
+- 👋 Hi, I’m Logan
+- I develop projects for fun!
+- I also develop internal projects for businesses
 - 📫 Email at: feardiamondbis@gmail.com

 <!---